-The Claims Management Policy is a vital part of ensuring that claims made against the Trust are managed effectively in line with claims management protocols and in conjunction with Trust insurers, the NHS Resolution (NHSR)YAS is committed to:
+The Claims Management Policy is a vital part of ensuring that claims made against the Trust are managed effectively in line with claims management protocols and in conjunction with Trust insurers, the NHS Resolution ("NHSR").

-Effective and timely investigation, response and management of claims that involve allegations of clinical negligence, personal injury loss or damage to property
+The Trust is committed to:

-- Supporting staff involved in the claims processes. - Settling justified claims fairly and quickly - Defending unjustified claims robustly, helping to protect NHS resources - Learning from claims to provide safer care to reduce harm
+- Effective and timely investigation, response and management of claims that involve allegations of clinical negligence, personal injury loss or damage to property - Supporting staff involved in the claims processes - Settling justified claims fairly and quickly - Defending unjustified claims robustly, helping to protect NHS resources - Learning from claims to provide safer care to reduce harm

-Clinical claims arising out of incidents occurring after 1 April 1995 are handled under the NHSR "Clinical Negligence Scheme for Trusts" (CNST), a voluntary risk-pooling scheme for NHS trusts and Foundation trusts.
-Claims relating to incidents from before April 1995 are handled under the "Existing Liabilities Scheme" (ELS), now funded centrally by the Department of Health.
+Clinical claims arising out of incidents occurring after 1 April 1995 are handled under NHSR Clinical Negligence Scheme for Trusts ("CNST"); a voluntary risk-pooling scheme for NHS Trusts and Foundation Trusts.
+Claims relating to incidents from before 1 April 1995 are handled under the Existing Liabilities Scheme ("ELS") which is funded centrally by the Department of Health and Social Care.

-Non-clinical claims are handled under the NHSR "Liabilities to Third Parties Scheme" (LTPS) and "Property Expenses Scheme" (PES).
-These two schemes are collectively known as the "Risk Pooling Schemes for Trusts" (RPST) and cover claims relating to incidents arising after 1 April 1999.
+Non-clinical claims are handled under NHSR Liabilities to Third Parties Scheme ("LTPS") and Property Expenses Scheme ("PES").
+These two schemes are collectively known as the Risk Pooling Schemes for Trusts ("RPST") and cover claims relating to incidents arising after 1 April 1999.

-The claims management process can be initiated following;
+The claims management process can be initiated following:

-- Receipt of a pre-action disclosure request for records from a solicitor acting for a patient indicating that a clinical negligence claim is being investigated - Receipt of a letter from a solicitor acting for a patient/service user/member of staff or the public, indicating that a claim for personal injury and/or damage to property is contemplated - Notification from the Trust's insurers that a claim has been reported via the Ministry of Justice Portal for low value personal injury claims - Receipt of a Letter of Claim or where proceedings are served upon the Trust.
+- Receipt of a pre-action disclosure request for records from a solicitor acting for a patient indicating that a clinical negligence claim is being investigated - Receipt of a letter from a solicitor acting for a patient/service user/member of staff or the public, indicating that a claim for personal injury and/or damage to property is contemplated - Notification from the Trust's insurers that a claim has been reported via the Ministry of Justice portal for low value personal injury claims - Receipt of a Letter of Claim or where proceedings are served upon the Trust

-The CNST covers incidents which occur in the context of NHS trust employment.
-When a claim is made it will be alleged that clinicians have failed to work to a suitably professional standard and that as a consequence, the patient has suffered injury and/or
+The CNST covers incidents which occur in the context of NHS Trust employment.
+When a claim is made it will be alleged that clinicians have failed to work to a suitably professional standard and that consequently, the patient has suffered injury and/or loss.

-LTPS typically covers Employers' and Public Liability claims from NHS staff, patients and members of the public.
-These can range from injuries sustained from example slips, trips and fallsto workplace manual handling, bullying and stress claims.
+The LTPS covers employers' and public liability claims from NHS staff, patients, and members of the public.
+These can range from injuries sustained from example slips, trips, and falls to workplace manual handling, bullying and stress claims.
 This scheme also covers damage to claimant's property.

-PES covers losses for material damage to the Trust's buildings and contents from a variety of causes, including fire, theft and water damage.
+The PES covers losses for material damage to the Trust's buildings and contents from a variety of causes, including fire, theft, and water damage.
 PES also offers business interruption expense cover arising from property damage.

-The Legal Services Team will acknowledge the Letter of Claim and report the claim to NHSR.
-The Legal Services Team will collate all documentation relating to the claim, and in conjunction with the NHSLA will provide a reasoned response within the timescales determined within the claims management protocols.
+The Legal Services Department will acknowledge the Letter of Claim and report the claim to NHSR.
+The Legal Services Department will collate all documentation relating to the claim, and in conjunction with NHSR will provide a reasoned response within the timescales determined within the claims management protocols.

-In order to effectively manage claims, it is important that all incidents reported are investigated in a timely manner, and cooperation is provided to the Legal Services Team during the claims process.
-The Legal Services Team maintains a close liaison with the Clinical Directorate in relation to clinical claims, the Quality, Risk and Safety Teams in regard to incidents and the Patient Relations Team in regard to complaints in order to ensure that lessons are learned from claims.
+To effectively manage claims, it is important that all incidents reported are investigated in a timely manner, and cooperation is provided to the Legal Services Department during the claims process.
+The Legal Services Department maintains a close liaison with the Clinical Directorate in relation to clinical claims, the Quality, Risk and Safety Teams regarding incidents and the Patient Relations Team regarding complaints to ensure that lessons are learned from claims.